alexisespinosa-uptake/OpenFOAMContainers/Documentation/ContainerCreation/I.CREATE_MPICH_OPENFOAM_CONTAINER_DOCKER.md

 As mentioned previously, we are recommending to use Docker for building the MPICH-OpenFOAM container instead of using Singularity building tools from the very beginning.
 The reason for this is the "layering" approach utilized in Docker build tool.
 This layering keeps saved the different building steps defined in the Docker file into different layers.
 And when there is a need for modifying one of the steps of the Dockerfile for a new building, the previous steps are just recalled (not executed) for the rebuild (saving a lot of time).
 On the other hand, Singularity executes the whole definition file every time a rebuild is needed.

+## 0. Install Docker in your host machine

+Building Docker containers require a proper Docker installation in your linux local system.
+For that we recommend to follow the instructions of the Docker website: [Docker](https://www.docker.com/).

-## Use of the Dockerfile for building a container
+## 1. Use of the Dockerfile for building a container

 There is plenty of documentation about building docker containers from a Dockerfile.
 Please refer to this documentation to understand the process: [Reference Docker builder](https://docs.docker.com/engine/reference/builder/).

-## Installing MPICH within the container
+## 2. Installing MPICH within the container

 Pawsey provides a tested base image that contains an ABI compatible version of MPICH: [mpi-base](https://hub.docker.com/r/pawsey/mpi-base).
 Containers built from this base can run mpi applications in Pawsey supercomputers.
 The container also has the OSU-benchmarks installed and has been build from ubuntu:18.04.